 FIFA quality marks

-The Licence Agreement includes the right to use the FIFA quality marks on and in relation to certified products.
+The Licence Agreement includes the right to use the FIFA quality marks (FIFA Quality Pro, FIFA Quality or FIFA Basic) on and in relation to certified products.
 It also includes a comprehensive marketing service and an authorisation number that identifies each single product.

 The FIFA Quality Programme logos are protected by trademark and copyright registrations worldwide.
 Legal advice and supervision is provided by FIFA’s international network to enforce and protect each licensee’s rights and to prevent infringements.